blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

 - here we change the [routerLink]="['/servers', server.id, 'edit']" in servers.html
   need to create the route in app.module.ts
     { path: 'servers/:id', component: ServerComponent },

-- getting data that we are passing in the route path from server.ts to the server.html
-  1. inject the ActivatedRoute into the server.ts constructor `constructor(private serversService: ServersService, private route: ActivatedRoute) { }`

-  2. then in ngOnInit get your ide from this activated route `const id = this.route.snapshot.params['id']; this.server = this.serversService.getServer(id);`

-  3. subscribe to params observable to get any changes